Number Day 2019 resources

 The best way to involve everyone at school is to hold a special assembly to launch your event.

-Our assembly plans, presentations and videos can help you to explain the work of the NSPCC and why you've chosen to support our work through fundraising.
+Our assembly plan, presentation and videos can help you to explain the work of the NSPCC and why you've chosen to support our work through fundraising.

 Pay your money in

 We'll send all registered schools a paying-in form that'll tell you how you can donate the money you've raised to the NSPCC.
-If you haven't received this within 10 days of registering, please let us know by emailing: firstname.lastname@example.org.
+If you haven't received this within two weeks of registering, please let us know by emailing: firstname.lastname@example.org.

 Thanks to our partners